Dunstklinge/Stadium_2_Randomizer/README.md

 Those freezes usually happen during the intro screen, when selecting a cup, when viewing rentals, or on certain moves.
 To fix these crashes, do the following:

-1. Launch a pokemon stadium 2 rom (randomized or not, doesnt matter)
+1. Launch a pokemon stadium 2 rom
 2. Go to Options -> Settings
 3. Expand Config: POKEMON STADIUM 2 (this option only appears after you launched the ROM)
 4. Go to Recompiler